bwucke/TouchLed/readme.md

 ## Installation

 To install the TouchLed library:
- - Find TouchLed in the Arduino library manager and add it to Arduino IDE,
+ - Find TouchLed in the Arduino library manager and add it to Arduino IDE *(pending)*,

 or

- - download [TouchLed.h](https://raw.githubusercontent.com/bwucke/TouchLed/refs/heads/master/TouchLed/src/TouchLed.h) and put it into your sketch directory next to the .ino file
+ - download [TouchLed.h](https://github.com/bwucke/TouchLed/blob/main/src/TouchLed.h) and put it into your sketch directory next to the .ino file

 ## Calibration